Southern Ndebele people: Boys

-Boys are initiated as a group when they are about 18 years of age when a special regiment (iintanga) is set up and led by a boy of high social rank.
+Boys are initiated as a group when they are about 15 years of age when a special regiment (iintanga) is set up and led by a boy of high social rank.
 Each regiment has a distinguishing name.
 Among the Ndzundza tribe there is a cycle of 15 such regimental names, allocated successively, and among the Manala there is a cycle of 13 such names.
 The initiation process begins when the fathers of the boys nominate them for male initiation (wela or ingoma) in front of the king.
-The boys wear headbands of plaited grass (izisonyana), an animal loincloth, and wrapped in a single blanket before leaving to a sacred place at the river escorted by their fathers and other men in the tribe; The adult men are armed so none of the boys can run away.
-The boys are circumcised with a Okapi (knife) by a man specially appointed by the king and then march some ten miles into the bush where there is a shelter built nearby (built by elder guides) where they will live for three months.
+The boys wear headbands of plaited grass (izisonyana), an animal loincloth, and wrapped in a single blanket before leaving to a sacred place at the river escorted by their fathers and other men in the tribe; The adult men are armed so none of the boys can run away. appointed by the king and then march some ten miles into the bush where there is a shelter built nearby (built by elder guides) where they will live for two months.
 The boys get divided into groups of eight based on villages of origin and meet up with an elder brother (one who has endured initiation rites).
-During these first two months, the elder brothers are responsible for cleaning the wounds at the river through a cleansing ceremony, informing them of the laws of the tribe and ancestors, as well as mythologies.
-In the third month, the initiates embark a ritualized game of hide and seek with their mothers.
+In the first month, the elder brothers are responsible for cleaning the wounds at the river through a cleansing ceremony, informing them of the laws of the tribe and ancestors, as well as mythologies.
+In the second month, the initiates embark a ritualized game of hide and seek with their mothers.
 Around this time the elder brothers will engage in combat with other elder brothers, two by two armed with long sticks made into whips (attached to a thinner stick) and shields made of animal hide.
 The elder brothers fight on the behalf initiates in the name of honour and the bloodline; If the elder brother fights well their honor reflects well onto the young brothers.
-At the end of the third month, the shelters are burned along with blanket and headbands.
-At the end of the three months they return to the village and wait by the gate until personage appears to give them his blessing and formal stamp of attainment of manhood; the Ndzunda king will hold a feast for the new men and then they will have a final cleansing ceremony at the river before the groups return to their respective villages.
+At the end of the second month, the shelters are burned along with blanket and headbands.
+At the end of the two months they return to the village and wait by the gate until personage appears to give them his blessing and formal stamp of attainment of manhood; the Ndzunda king will hold a feast for the new men and then they will have a final cleansing ceremony at the river before the groups return to their respective villages.